QatarEnergy: Nationalization of oil sector

-Operations
+On 4 March 2026, the company announced force majeure, due to the ongoing 2026 Iran war.
+The attacks on its Ras Laffan industrial city, caused it to halt production of LNG and associated products.

 Pipeline operations

 QatarEnergy operates Qatar's oil pipeline network, which transports supplies from oil fields to the country's lone refinery and export terminals.
 It operates an expansive offshore pipeline network that brings crude oil from offshore oil fields to Halul Island, where oil can be processed for export.
 Onshore, most oil is sent to Umm Said for refining or export.
 Qatar has three primary export terminals: Umm Said, Halul Island, and Ras Laffan.
 Qatar typically exports around 600000 oilbbl/d of crude and about 20000 oilbbl/d of refined petroleum products.
 Most exports go to Asia, with Japan as the single largest receiver (about 380000 oilbbl/d of crude in 2006).

 Refining operations

 Refining is carried out by two refineries - QatarEnergy Refinery in Umm Said and Laffan Refinery in Ras Laffan.
-Besides Qatar Petroleum has two joint ventures with South African Sasol (Oryx GTL) and Anglo-Dutch Shell (Pearl GTL) which are producing synthetic petroleum products (GTL-naphtha, GTL-diesel) from natural gas using Gas-to-Liquids technology.
+Besides Qatar Petroleum has two joint ventures with South African Sasol (Oryx GTL) and British Shell plc (Pearl GTL) which are producing synthetic petroleum products (GTL-naphtha, GTL-diesel) from natural gas using Gas-to-Liquids technology.

 Qatar's first refinery was built in Umm Said in 1953.
 The first revamp of the Refinery was completed in 1974.
 By the early 1980s, growth in local consumption was such that Qatar began importing refined products.
 In 1983, a 50000 oilbbl/d refinery came online at Umm Said.
 Currently, Umm Said Refinery has a refining capacity of 137000 oilbbl/d.

 Laffan Refinery (RL1) came on-stream in September 2009.
 The Refinery has a processing capacity of 146,000 oilbbl per stream day and utilizes the field condensate produced at South Pars / North Dome Gas-Condensate field.
 After the revamp of the refinery is completed (RL2) it will have the processing capacity of 292,000 oilbbl/d.